ElektraInitiative/libelektra/src/bindings/jna/README.md

 [here](../../examples/external/java/read-keys-example/pom.xml) you can find a fully working example of the pom file.

-### Plugin vs. NativeElektraPlugin

-When looking into the root classpath `org.libelektra` you will have noticed two different `Plugin` classes.
+### Using Elektra plugins directly

 The `NativeElektraPlugin` can be used to load a native Elektra plugin which is written in C/C++.
 It will behave exactly like a normal Elektra plugin.
 The main advantage is the isolation from the rest of Elektra as well as the circumvention of the "too many plugins" [error](https://github.com/ElektraInitiative/libelektra/issues/2133).
 You can load a Plugin like the following:

 ```java